Lee Boyd Malvo

 Lee Boyd Malvo (born February 18, 1985), also known as John Lee Malvo, is a Jamaican convicted mass murderer who, along with John Allen Muhammad, committed a series of murders dubbed the D.C. sniper attacks over a three-week period in October 2002.

+Malvo and Muhammad killed 10 people and critically wounded three others in the D.C. sniper attacks.
+The D.C. sniper attacks, which terrorized the Washington, D.C. area, were masterminded by Muhammad.
+Malvo was aged 17 when he and Muhammad committed the sniper attacks.
+The two were arrested while sleeping in a vehicle at a rest stop near Frederick, Maryland on October 24, 2002.
+On December 18, 2003, a Virginia jury convicted Malvo of capital murder charges in connection to the killing of Linda Franklin.
+He was sentenced to life in prison without parole.
+In October 2004, Malvo entered an Alford plea to charges of murder and attempted murder in Virginia and pleaded guilty to two firearms charges; he was sentenced to life in prison without parole for murder and was sentenced to eight years in prison on the weapons charges.
+In May 2006, Malvo testified against Muhammad at a trial in Maryland.
+On October 10, 2006, Malvo pleaded guilty to six murders he committed in Maryland.
+On November 8, 2006, he was sentenced in Maryland to six consecutive life sentences without possibility of parole.
+Malvo has acknowledged that he and Muhammad committed other shootings prior to the D.C. sniper attacks.

-Malvo was aged 17 during the span of the shootings.
-He is serving multiple life sentences at Keen Mountain Correctional Center in Virginia, a maximum security (level 4) prison.
+Malvo is serving multiple life sentences at Keen Mountain Correctional Center in Virginia.

-The D.C. sniper attacks were the last in a series of shootings across the United States connected to Muhammad and Malvo that began on the West Coast.
-Muhammad had befriended the juvenile Malvo and enlisted him in the attacks.
-According to Craig Cooley, one of Malvo's defense attorneys, Malvo believed Muhammad when he told him that the $10 million ransom sought from the U.S. government to stop the sniper killings would be used to establish a Utopian society for 140 homeless Black children on a Canadian compound.
-In 2012, Malvo claimed that Muhammad had sexually abused him.

 Early life

 Lee Boyd Malvo was born on February 18, 1985, to Leslie Malvo, a mason, and Una James, a seamstress.
 The couple, who never married, lived in Kingston, Jamaica.
 Una left Leslie in 1990, when Lee Malvo was five years old.
 Una and Lee moved to the hill town of Endeavour, Jamaica, to be with her sister Marie Lawrence for almost a year.

 They moved back to Kingston, and later to St. Martin.
 When Malvo was nine years old he was sent to live with his aunt Marie, where he stayed for almost a year.
 On passing his sixth grade exams, Lee was sent to York Castle High School.

+Malvo has stated that he suffered sexual abuse during his childhood.

 Jamaican pastor Lorenzo King baptized Malvo into the Seventh-day Adventist Church at 14 years of age in 1999.
 Malvo later moved to Antigua in 1999 to be with his mother.
 He registered at Antigua and Barbuda Seventh-day Adventist School, where he got good grades and also won a school award in the 100 meter run.